Class A versus Class B CDL: What’s the Difference?

 There are three kinds of CDL:

 - Class B

 - Class C

-A class A license is considered the “universal” CDL, providing the opportunities for driving several different types of commercial trucks and tractor trailers.
+A class A license is considered the “universal” CDL, providing the opportunity to drive multiple types of commercial trucks and tractor trailers.
 A class B license also allows operation of different types vehicles such as straight trucks and dump trucks, but it is more limiting than a class A CDL.
-The differences between the types of CDLs relates to the types of vehicles and the weight of the vehicles, particularly the load that the vehicles will be towing.
+The differences between the types of CDL’s relates to the types of vehicles and the weight of the vehicles, particularly the load that the vehicles will be towing.

 What is a Class A CDL?

 A class A CDL is required for operation of a combination of vehicles (such as a tractor connected to a trailer) with a gross vehicle weight of 26,001 pounds or more and a towing capacity of more than 10,000 pounds.
-This is the more inclusive CDL, allowing for the operation of what most people refer to as big-rigs or 18-wheelers.
-A class A CDL with the correct endorsements should allow for the operation of most commercial motor vehicles, including class B and class C vehicles.
+This is the more inclusive CDL, allowing for the operation of what most people refer to as big-rigs, tractor trailers, or 18-wheelers.
+A class A CDL with the correct endorsements should allow the driver to operate many commercial motor vehicles.
+This includes operating class B and class C trucks.

 What Is the Training for a Class A CDL?

-Training for a class A CDL can vary depending on which program you pursue, and may include hands-on and behind-the-wheel training, vehicle maintenance, federal and state regulations training, and other components that can teach students to safely drive and operate a class A vehicle.
+Training for a class A CDL can vary depending on which program you are looking into.
+It may include a combination of classroom and hands-on or behind-the-wheel training, federal and state regulations training.
+It also can give students the chance to learn driving techniques that can teach students about safely driving and operating a Class A vehicle.
 The class A CDL can be a choice for a driver interested in driving different types of commercial motor vehicles.

-New England Tractor Trailer Training School (NETTTS) offers several different class A CDL training options, for drivers of all experience levels.
+New England Tractor Trailer Training School (NETTTS) offers different class A CDL training options, for drivers with different levels of experience.